microscaling/microscaling/README.md

 Our Microscaling Engine provides automation, resilience and efficiency for microservice architectures.
 You can use our [Microscaling-in-a-Box](https://app.microscaling.com) site to experiment with microscaling.
 Or visit [microscaling.com](https://microscaling.com) to find out more about our product and Microscaling Systems.

+This project is no longer being developed.
+As an alternative we recommend you take a look at [Keda](https://github.com/kedacore/keda).

 ### Docker Image
 [![](https://images.microbadger.com/badges/image/microscaling/microscaling.svg)](http://microbadger.com/images/microscaling/microscaling "Get your own image badge on microbadger.com") [![](https://images.microbadger.com/badges/version/microscaling/microscaling.svg)](http://microbadger.com/images/microscaling/microscaling "Get your own version badge on microbadger.com") [![](https://images.microbadger.com/badges/commit/microscaling/microscaling.svg)](http://microbadger.com/images/microscaling/microscaling "Get your own commit badge on microbadger.com") [![](https://images.microbadger.com/badges/license/microscaling/microscaling.svg)](http://microbadger.com/images/microscaling/microscaling "Get your own license badge on microbadger.com")